aleho/gnome-shell-volume-mixer/README.md

 Requirements
 ------------

-- Pulseaudio (for retrieval of card details)
+- PulseAudio (for retrieval of card details)
 - gettext (for building of language files)